rdiego26/task-management-api/README.md

 - Implement [migrations](https://orkhan.gitbook.io/typeorm/docs/migrations) and turn off the auto sync from typeorm.
 - Remove `any` in code in order to enforce strong types
 - Improve the swagger documentation(improve types, etc)
 - Turns middlewares thin extracting logic into a services
+- Expose endpoint to provide reports